landelare/ue5coro/Docs/Awaiters.md

 The coroutine will resume on the same thread that the delegate is Executed or Broadcasted from.

+#### Alternatives

 This feature is very convenient, but also very dangerous: if the delegate never executes, the coroutine will be stuck waiting for it forever, essentially leaking memory.
 Cancellations are also not processed until the delegate executes.

+`Latent::UntilDelegate` may be used as an alternative in latent mode.
+It is locked to the game thread, does not process parameters or return values, but responds to its awaiting coroutine being canceled or aborted even if the delegate never executes.
+It is technically available in async mode due to the usual feature parity between the two modes, but it's not as beneficial in that case.

+[UE5CoroGAS](GAS.md) has a specialized awaiter for delegates in BP tasks.

 #### Parameters and return values